ChrstphrHll/npc_gen/students/Helera Urkensvall.md

 ---
 ### Description
 - 3rd year Halfling Barbarian in Burk
-- straight strawberry blond hair that's parted to the left, Green eyes, and Brown skin
+- long straight white hair that's wild, Green eyes, and Brown skin
 - Is Sociable and Cantankerous, and has Change as their ideal

 ### Organizations